threatdavid/bookbot/README.md

-# bookbot
+# BookBot

-A real command-line application in Python that does static analysis on text files, or rather, entire novels like "Frankenstein"
+For my first project at Boot.dev, I developed a command-line application in Python designed to perform static analysis on text files, including full-length novels such as Frankenstein.